Who is a member?

 This 13-member elected Executive Committee is assisted by various special committees.

 Have a question about the Management Association, the role of town managers and administrators, or town government?
-Contact Senior Member Services Coordinator Denise Baker using this form.
+Contact Senior Member Program Coordinator Denise Baker using this form.